theguywhodoesntcare/Warcraft_MRF_Blender/mrf_info.md

 An array of triangles (faces), a UV Mapping and a path to a image texture are stored in the model as static data.
 The vertex data is divided into an array of keyframes.
 Each keyframe is represented as an array of coordinates and normals for each vertex.
 Keyframes replace each other at a given frequency, and the graphics engine interpolates the movement of the mesh between them.

+It looks like MRF only supports one static texture without blending.
+Transparent pixels are rendered as black.

 # Import description

 MRF files are linked to the MDX/MDL model through tracks of Event Objects (EVTS) with ***MRF*** (for example MRFx0000) and ***MRD*** (for example MRDx0000) identifiers.